Aquafina-water-bottle/jp-mining-note/README.md

 # Other Info
 Tested on Anki 2.1.54, Linux (Ubuntu) & Windows.

-It should work on any PC where Anki is supported.
+Note: it currently does NOT work on 2.1.49 (and likely below).

-However, it is recommended you use the latest version of Anki if possible.
+It is recommended you use the latest version of Anki if possible.

 # License
 MIT.
 Go insane.